-- Open spaces should be incorporated in housing developments and designed in such a way as to ensure the safety of users and residents and deter crime and vandalism. - Open spaces should be overlooked where possible, and routes, spaces and entrances should be well defined. - Lighting, including pitch floodlighting, should be provided where appropriate to maximise the use and enjoyment of the open space and safety of users.
-Lighting should be placed and designed to minimise light spillage and the impact on wildlife, nearby residents, existing and proposed canopy cover and the landscape. - The relevant standards for play areas are set out in BS EN 1176 and BSEN 1177. - Well designed, well maintained sites that have been designed with young peoples' involvement can help reduce vandalism and anti-social behaviour. - Design and layout should have regard to road safety e.g. through avoiding planting that could obscure visibility splays.
+- 6.10 Open spaces should: - be incorporated into housing developments and designed in such a way as to ensure the safety of users and residents and deter crime and vandalism; - be overlooked where possible, and routes, spaces and entrances should be well defined; and - have regard to road safety e.g. through avoiding planting that could obscure visibility splays. - 6.11 Lighting, including pitch floodlighting, should be provided where appropriate to maximise the use and enjoyment of the open space and safety of users.
+Lighting should be placed and designed to minimise light spillage and the impact on wildlife; nearby residents; existing and proposed canopy cover; and the landscape. - 6.12 Well designed, well maintained sites that have been designed with young people's involvement can help reduce vandalism and anti-social behaviour.
+(The relevant standards for play areas are set out in BS EN 1176 and BS EN 1177.)